drootang/pedit/README.md

 If you exit your editor without saving, or there are no valid entries, the `$PATH` is not updated.

-You can optionall specify a different path-like environment variable to edit as the first argument on the command line, e.g.,
+You can optionally specify a different path-like environment variable to edit as the first argument on the command line, e.g.,

     pedit PYTHONPATH